tipoqueno/UI-Design/README.md

 - [Learn UI Design](https://learnui.design/) - Confidently design beautiful user interfaces for any app or site. **PAID** / Video course

+- [Evaluating User Interfaces / COURSERA](https://www.coursera.org/learn/ui-testing) - In this course you will learn and practice several techniques for user interface evaluation. **FREEMIUM** / Video course

 <sup>[back to table of contents](#table-of-contents)</sup>